ftrackhq/ftrack-python/doc/environment_variables.rst

     Path to a directory that will be used for storing and retrieving a cache of the entity schemas fetched from the server.

+.. envvar:: http_proxy / https_proxy

+    If you need to use a proxy to connect to ftrack you can use the "standard" :envvar:`http_proxy` and :envvar:`https_proxy`.
+Please note that they are lowercase.

+    For example "export https_proxy=http://proxy.mycompany.com:8080"